mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn-cloud.md

 11. Choose **Add** to save the configuration.

-12. From now on, enable the VPN through the taskbar picker in the upper right of Gnome.
+12. From now on, enable the VPN through the taskbar picker in the upper right corner of Gnome.

 ## Older Setup of VPN access on OpenVPN